ZhenyingZhu/StudyNotes/WebApp.md

 [Bootstrap](https://getbootstrap.com/): themeing

 **Decision**: Backend use EF and SQLServer.
-Server use Web API with Swagger to develop.
+Server use .NET Framework 6 Web App.
 Client use JS to interact with Web API.
-Bootstrap for basic UI, and later switch to React for better UI
+Bootstrap for basic UI, and later switch to React for better UI.
+Reasons are:

+- Not use Web API with Swagger because the Identity plugin needs to be rendered with Web App.

 [Prototype](https://github.com/ZhenyingZhu/StudyNotes/tree/master/dotnet-example/TodoApi)